 Any single UC Berkeley Summer Session or combination of sessions.

 The Financial Aid and Scholarships Office determines all summer financial aid eligibility using the previous year's Free Application for Federal Student Aid (FAFSA) or California Dream Act application.
-Check CalCentral in late February to see if you are eligible for gift aid.

-6. How do I become eligible and apply for summer financial aid?
+How do I become eligible and apply for summer financial aid?

-Continuing students (students who attended or withdrew from either the Fall 2016 and/or Spring 2017 semesters):
+Continuing students (students who attended or withdrew from either the Fall 2019 and/or Spring 2020 semesters):